Meeting the Challenge of Change

 Driving Innovation and Research

 While Congress seeks broader agreement on comprehensive, market-based climate legislation, it should continue to support research, development and deployment of clean energy and other technologies that reduce emissions and drive innovation and growth.
-Examples of legislation with bipartisan support that might be part of a comprehensive energy package include reauthorization and funding for ARPA-E, which advances energy technologies not ready for private investment; the USE IT, EFFECT and FERD acts, which cover carbon capture, storage and use; the Clean Industrial Technology Act, which promotes improvements in manufacturing and industrial processes that reduce emissions; and the Nuclear Energy Leadership Act.
-TNC also supports a robust research and development program for natural and technological solutions for carbon removal.
+TNC strongly supports the bipartisan American Energy Innovation Act (S. 2657) and encourages Congress to pass it when legislative business resumes.
+Key provisions in the bill include reauthorization and funding for ARPA-E, which advances energy technologies not ready for private investment; the EFFECT Act, which covers carbon capture, storage and use; the Better Energy Storage Technology Act; the Clean Industrial Technology Act, which promotes improvements in manufacturing and industrial processes that reduce emissions; and the Nuclear Energy Leadership Act.

 Phasing Out Long-Lived Greenhouse Gases